CategoriesBlog

 Combination Therapy: Palbociclib is often used in combination with hormone therapy, such as letrozole or fulvestrant, for better results in treating hormone receptor-positive (HR+) and HER2-negative breast cancer.

-What are the Palbocicib Tablets are available in Pakistan?
+What are the Palbociclib Tablets are available in Pakistan?

 In Pakistan, several brands of Palbociclib tablets are available for the treatment of hormone receptor-positive (HR+), HER2-negative advanced or metastatic breast cancer.
 Here are some options you might consider: